OrchardCMS/OrchardCore/src/docs/reference/core/Shells/README.md

 ## Database Shells Configuration Provider

-The Database Shells Configuration provider uses any supported SQL Database to store all the tenant related configuration as part of a single json document.
+The Database Shells Configuration provider uses any supported database to store all the tenant related configuration as part of a single json document.

 The Database Shells Configuration provider does not support a site `appsettings.json` and `appsettings.Environment.json` file.